 To date Layne hasn't helped the Bulldogs break into the victory column.
 But he may get hot here.
 After all, the Steelers had him on their roster once and didn't keep him.
 It's lads like that who often come back to haunt the club which bounced them.
 Steeler fans hope it doesn't happen today.

-All information and photos on these 1949 pages are from the October 23rd program.
+All information and photo from the October 23rd 1949 program.